micmejia/bible-dump/AMPC/Acts/Acts 9.md

-_Trembling and astonished he asked, Lord, what do You desire me to do?
-The Lord said to him_, But arise and go into the city, and you will be told what you must do.
+Trembling and astonished he asked, Lord, what do You desire me to do?
+The Lord said to him, But arise and go into the city, and you will be told what you must do.